catwalkghost/react-sortable-table/README.md

 While the project doesn't use TypeScript, it takes advantage of PropTypes library to perform type checking.
 Additional type checking is done with helper functions, when possible.

-The project is styled using SCSS.
+The project is styled using SCSS and atomic classes (a mix of own classes and those provided by Stylebox).
+NOTE: While an attempt was made to make this project fully responsive, the sheer amount of data displayed in the table doesn't work well on small mobile screens.
+The project scales fine on small laptop and tablet screens.

 ## Dependencies
 The project uses the following libraries: